lkreidberg/batman/docs/tutorial.rst

 		flux = m.light_curve(params)		  #calculates light curve
 		plt.plot(t, flux, label = ld_options[i])

-The limb darkening coefficients are provided as a list of the form :math:`[u_1, ..., u_n]` where :math:`n` depends on the limb darkening model.
+The limb darkening coefficients are provided as a list of the form :math:`[c_1, ..., c_n]` where :math:`n` depends on the limb darkening model.

 .. image:: lightcurves.png